awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

   ]
 }
 ```
-To also grant the user the ability to enable Amazon WorkDocs for users within Workspaces, add the `workdocs` operation shown in the following example\.
+To also grant the user the ability to enable Amazon WorkDocs for users within WorkSpaces, add the `workdocs` operation shown in the following example\.

 ```
 {